com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 Finally, the last diagram is about the voice actors, their popularity and links to other actresses or actors.
 This was done by using a chord diagram, so that we could easily have a node per actor and a link if they played in the same anime or movie at least once.

-Again, we used `amcharts` library with the documation of the chord diagram [here](https://www.amcharts.com/docs/v4/chart-types/chord-diagram/).
+Again, we used `amcharts` library with the documentation of the chord diagram [here](https://www.amcharts.com/docs/v4/chart-types/chord-diagram/).

 We sorted the voice actors depending on the language they dub with a button to be able to go from one language to another, and chose the top ones after the number of `member favorites` they have.
 We also created a dropdown list to change the number represented, by using a dictonary on the dataset.